About the Kyoto Prize at Oxford

 The approaches are distinctively different, and yet share many key values: a dedication to international understanding; a passion for the pursuit of knowledge in the service of public good; and a commitment to the future of our global society.

-The Kyoto Prize at Oxford events will take place at the Blavatnik School of Government on 14 and 15 May 2019, with all three 2018 Laureates attending.
+The next Kyoto Prize at Oxford events will take place at the Blavatnik School of Government on 12 and 13 May 2020, with all three 2018 Laureates attending.

 We will hold discussions and celebratory events, as well as streaming content online.

 The events at the Blavatnik School of Government will unite the Kyoto Prize Laureates with global thought leaders and major influencers in the field, and will immerse them in specially tailored sessions which will utilise the Laureate’s expertise.